2017 24 Hours of Le Mans: Automatic invitations

 Teams which won their class in the 2016 24 Hours of Le Mans or won championships in the European Le Mans Series (ELMS), Asian Le Mans Series (ALMS) and GT3 Le Mans Cup (GT3 LMC) earned automatic invitations.
-The ELMS Le Mans Grand Touring Endurance (LMGTE) championship runner-up received an automatic invitation.
+The 2016 ELMS Le Mans Grand Touring Endurance (LMGTE) championship runner-up received an automatic invitation.
 The ACO gave two participants selected from the IMSA SportsCar Championship (IMSA) automatic entries, regardless of performance or category.
-When teams received invitations, they were allowed to cars (but not their category) from the previous year.
+When teams received invitations, they were allowed to change cars (but not their category) from the previous year.
 The LMGTE-class invitations from the ELMS and ALMS allowed a choice between the Pro and Am categories.
-ELMS' Le Mans Prototype 3 (LMP3) champion was required to field an entry in LMP2, and the ALMS LMP3 champion could choose between LMP2 or LMGTE Am.
-The GT3 LMC champions were limited to the LMGTE Am category.
+ELMS' Le Mans Prototype 3 (LMP3) champion was required to field an entry in LMP2, and the 2016–17 ALMS LMP3 champion could choose between LMP2 or LMGTE Am.
+The 2016 GT3 LMC champions were limited to the LMGTE Am category.
 The ACO issued its initial list of automatic entries on 23 January 2017.

 Entry list and reserves

-In conjunction with the announcement of entries for the 2017 FIA WEC and the ELMS seasons, the ACO announced the full 60-car entry list for Le Mans and two reserves.
+In conjunction with announcing entries for the 2017 FIA WEC and the ELMS seasons, the ACO announced the full 60-car entry list for Le Mans and two reserves.
 In addition to the 28 guaranteed WEC entries, 13 entries came from the ELMS, six from IMSA and eleven from the ALMS; the rest of the field was filled with one-off entries only competing at Le Mans.
-Two cars were initially named to the reserve list; RLR Msport later withdrew their LMP2 Ligier, and a fourth entry (from Proton Competition) was not promoted to the race.
-The withdrawal of Audi Sport Team Joest from LMP1 reduced the class to six entries for the race.
+The ACO initially named two cars to the reserve list; RLR MSport later withdrew their LMP2 Ligier, and a fourth entry (from Proton Competition) was not promoted to the race.
+Audi Sport Team Joest's withdrawal from LMP1 reduced the class to six entries for the race.